susannaha8/B-Real/README.md

 ### Select Board & Install Libraries

 Select the ESP-Wrover-Kit as your board, select your port for serial input, and install asyncTCP and ESPAsyncWebServer libraries in the Arduino API.
-From there, you should be able to upload the code.
+From there, you should be able to upload the code after making the necessary modifications.

 ### How does the code work?